MuhammadKashifShamim/couchdesk/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+### Restrictions

+    All parts of the Couchdesk extensions can be freely downloaded and used without any support or warranties in a private or commercial environment.
+    The authors are not responsible for any kind of failure or resulting situations.

+    However reselling the modified parts and extensions or offering a commercial couchdesk based service by renting or selling the couchdesk extensions to third party users is not allowed without prior permission by the authors.

+    Professional services and commcercial support for the couchdesk project can be ordered directly by contacting us.